 These separate application-specific data stores may contain the same geospatial data, wasting the limited storage available, and requiring custom applications for data translation, replication, and synchronization to enable different apps to share the same world view.

 In addition, many existing geospatial data stores are platform-specific, which means that users with different platforms must translate data to share it.

 GeoPackage is built upon SQLite, and can therefore be used easily by a broad spectrum of software developers in a consistent way on every major mobile and desktop platform in the market.
 Adding GeoPackage support to an app can be done by any SQL-savvy programmer.
-Geo-specific features do depend upon the extensions to SQLite provided by Spatialite, so to develop truly geo-enabled apps, Spatialite should be installed as well.
+Geo-specific features do depend upon extensions to SQLite you can get from libgpkg, or build yourself using the standard SQL API.